backup-isaac/GTSR-telemetry-server/generator/README.md

 This program will also listen for uploaded track data from the map API.
 It will print the values that it received.

-To run the generator, run generator.sh.
+To run the generator on Mac or Linux, run generator.sh.

+To run on Windows, you will need Go installed on your system.
+Run "go run data_generator.go"

 This will target a locally running instance of the server.

 To target the remote server, add the argument "remote" (e.g. "./generator.sh remote").